What Is a Crumple Zone and How Does It Work

-What is a Crumple Zone
+What Is a Crumple Zone

-The crumple zone definition is a special part of a vehicle meant to bend, deform, and crumple.
+The crumple zone is a special part of a vehicle meant to bend, deform, and crumple.
 These areas of the vehicle are softer than the rigid frame it's built on.
 They are crafted with the intention of absorbing crash energy into them and also rerouting powerful forces away from passengers before they can be hurt significantly.
 Crumple zones give serious crash forces an easy path to flow through, and by doing that, they take some of the force away from the frame and other durable steel components that will make an accident uncomfortable and dangerous.

 One of the most dangerous aspects of a car crash is the deceleration that's involved.
 An accident causes you to slow down too fast.
 You stop so fast you often get whiplash, you may smack into the dashboard, the doors, or other areas of your vehicle, and you could be seriously injured.

 The best answer to this problem is to help your vehicle slow down more slowly than it otherwise would.
 This is what crumple zones in cars do.
 These specialized zones still slow your vehicle down on impact, but they don't apply as much stopping force to your vehicle as a rigid and hard section would.
 Instead, they are more of an airbag for the vehicle that absorbs energy and slows you a bit more gradually.
-They don't take all the power out of an impact, but crumple zones can help to reduce the severity of impacts.
+They don't take all the power out of an impact, but crumple zones in cars can help to reduce the severity of impacts.

 Crumple Zones Must Be Blended with Rigid Protection